IS-Winter-2024-1-1/.github/profile/README.md

 - Repositories are to follow the naming convention of "\<classNumber\>-\<assignmentName\>".
 Example: "402-Project-1"

 - Variables are in camelCase, with the first letter in lowercase unless it is refering to a Class.
-The name of the variable should clearly describe what value it is meant to hold.
-If you regularly find yourself asking "what was this for?" or "which one is this?", you have not named your variables well.
+The name of the variable should clearly describe what value it is meant to hold, and easily distiguish it from similar variables.
+If you regularly find yourself asking "what was this for?" or "which one was this?", you have not named your variables well.
+  - Iterables may be given single-character names (i, x, y, z).
+If you need to use multiple iterables simultaneously (such as in a nested "for" loop), give them unique and descriptive names (such as "personIterable", "customerIterable", "orderIterable", etc).

 # Best Practices